 Once the TSP wash has been completed, rinse the system again with warm water.
+Remove the blanks on the Wine Inlet and Wine Outlet.
 Close Valve 6 and 7 and use a pressurized water line connected to the Wine Inlet.
 Open and close the Pressure Valve every couple of minutes.